ServerCentral/recordatus/README.md

 recordatus listens with an endpoint `/log` that ingests logs/metrics from your web app and sends to a specified logstash instance.

+The data sent to recordatus can be in any format you choose, depending on your application and configuration.

+Send data to recordatus with tools like [browser-bunyan](https://github.com/philmander/browser-bunyan), [StrackTrace.js](https://github.com/stacktracejs/stacktrace.js/), or anything that can PUT/POST JSON.

 ## Configuration

 `"logstashUrl": "http://logstash:9080"`